 All relevant issues raised in submissions will be considered by FSANZ.
 Subsequent reports will address these issues.

-Questions relating to making submissions or the application process should be directed to the Standards Management Officer by emailing email@example.com.
+Questions relating to making submissions or the application process should be emailed to firstname.lastname@example.org.

-You can be placed on a mailing list for future advice on a specific application or proposal by contacting the Standards Management Officer at firstname.lastname@example.org and attaching this completed form (word 101 kb).
+You can be placed on a mailing list for future advice on a specific application or proposal by emailing email@example.com and attaching this completed form (word 101 kb).